kineticstoolkit/kineticstoolkit_doc/src/python_functions_type_annotations.md

 In addition to [docstrings](python_functions_docstrings.md), type annotations (also called type hints) are increasingly popular to document the types of a function's parameters and return value.

-:::{good-practice} Docstring vs type annotations Always write a good docstring in the first place.
+:::{tip} Docstring vs type annotations
+Always write a good docstring in the first place.
 Type annotations are much more optional, and at this point, knowing about type annotations is important mainly to read Python packages documentation.
 :::